ryanburnhamelastic/logstash-vscode-extension/README.md

 ### Using Commands
 1. Open Command Palette (Ctrl+Shift+P or Cmd+Shift+P)
 2. Type "Logstash" to see available commands:
-   - "Logstash: Visualize Pipeline" (coming soon)
+   - "Logstash: Visualize Pipeline" - View a visual representation of your pipeline
    - "Logstash: Validate Configuration" (coming soon)

 ## Keyboard Shortcuts